Submitted by D.H.P. Tual on Fri, 04/03/2016 - 13:20

 - The University of Cambridge Engineering Department, U.K. (contact: David Tual from the Centre for Languages and Inter-Communication, CLIC)

-- KTH Royal Institute of Technology, Sweden (contact: Jamie Rinder from the Language and Communication Unit)
+- KTH Royal Institute of Technology, Sweden (contact: Jamie Rinder from KTH Language and Communication )

 - École Nationale Supérieure des Mines d'Albi-Carmaux (contact: Najoua Grégoire) and Laboratoire Didalang (contact: Teresa Geslin), France